EconomyLens.com

 The US government revised its second-quarter economic growth rate upwards on Thursday to 3.8 percent from 3.3 percent, as consumers spent more than expected.
 But analysts are focused on Friday’s release of the Fed’s preferred gauge of inflation — the personal consumption expenditure (PCE) index — and next week’s non-farm payrolls report.

-“Despite today’s solid GDP results, this week’s major focus is on tomorrow’s PCE report,” said Bret Kenwell, US investment analyst at eToro trading platform.
+“Despite today’s solid GDP results, this week’s major focus is on tomorrow’s PCE report,” said Bret Kenwell, US investment analyst at the trading platform eToro.
 “Active investors will want to see an in-line or lower inflation result, keeping the Fed on pace for two more rate cuts in 2025.”

-The US central bank — citing a weak labour market — last week announced its first rate reduction of the year, and forecast there could be two more by the end of the year.
+The US central bank — citing a weak labour market — last week announced its first rate reduction of the year and forecast there could be two more by the end of 2025.
 But expectations were dealt a blow on Tuesday as Powell warned that stocks are “fairly highly valued” and that there was “no risk-free path” on rates.

 The PCE data “may also shift investor expectations over the speed and depth of additional easing measures from the US central bank,” said David Morrison, senior market analyst at financial services firm Trade Nation.
-Among individual stocks, Apple shares rose slightly even though the European Union rejected a plea by the US tech giant for the bloc to repeal its landmark digital competition law.
+Among individual stocks, Apple shares rose slightly even though the European Union rejected the US tech giant’s plea for the bloc to repeal its landmark digital competition law.

 In Europe, shares in German software giant SAP fell two percent after the EU launched an antitrust probe into the company.
-European stock markets were down in afternoon deals, including Zurich, which fell as the Swiss National Bank held rates at zero percent and warned that US tariffs were weighing on the economy.
+European stock markets were down at the close, including Zurich, which fell as the Swiss National Bank held rates at zero percent and warned that US tariffs were weighing on the economy.
 In Asia, major indices were mixed.

 Tokyo – Nikkei 225: UP 0.3 percent at 45,754.93 (close)